Navigating writing a payment reminder email can be intimidating. Here are some tips and templates to help you get paid and take work off your plate.

 If you’ve already received a reply to a previous email from the client, you could modify this section to ask your client when you should expect to receive payment.

-If the payment is late, you may have to remind your client about your late payment policy.
+If the payment is already late, you may have to remind your client about your late payment policy.
 But unless the payment is really late, try not to sound too threatening.

 For example:

-As a reminder of our payment terms, a late fee of 5% will be applied for every week the overdue payment is not paid.
+As a gentle reminder of our payment terms, a late fee of 5% will be applied for every week the overdue payment is not paid.

 Other policies might include canceling the contract.
-You might not need to repeat your full late-payment policy, but be sure to remind your clients about any milestones that are coming up, such as halting services at a certain date or applying another late fee.
+You might not need to repeat your full late-payment policy, but be sure to remind your clients about any milestones that are coming up, such as canceling services at a certain date or applying another late fee.

 10. Take advantage of automated emails